 - Burn all your firewood before leaving your campsite

-Additionally, moving firewood into Washington (WA) from many eastern states is against federal law to prevent the spread of gypsy moth (see the federal quarantine map).
+Additionally, moving firewood into Washington (WA) from many eastern states is against federal law to prevent the spread of spongy moth (see the federal quarantine map).
 Similarly, firewood should not be brought into WA from any area with a detected infestation of emerald ash borer.
 Further, many outside states prohibit the entry of firewood coming from WA due to the risk of spreading thousand cankers disease of walnut.

 Bringing firewood from Canada into the USA is prohibited unless the firewood is labeled and certified heat-treated.
 Read about these requirements on the USDA and CBP firewood information sheet.